mthielvoldt/mthielvoldt.github.io/services/how-i-work.md

 End-to-End tests support product use-cases, including engineering and manufacture use cases.
 My favorite solution is to deliver the GUI mentioned above **as a web page**, and write tests in [Playwright][1].
 Testing this way covers the UI, so we can release a full solution with confidence.

 ### Integration tests
-I recommend forgoing this level of testing until a little later in a project.
-Integration tests generally only have a good return-on-investment once the architecture is relatively settled.
-The exception could be: if simulation is justified for the project, I can leverage that simulation to build integration tests.
-This can cover changes to feedback controls without tying up or risking hardware.
-Of course these statements reflect my background in power electronics.
+I recommend forgoing this level of testing until after the architecture is relatively settled.
+It's difficult to get good return-on-investment from integration tests before that.
+One exception is: if simulation is planned for the project, some simulation platforms can support integration tests.
+Such a setup could partially validate changes to feedback control code without risking hardware.

 ### Unit tests
 Unit tests are great for proving a code unit does the right things.
 I think there's a little too much emphasis on these in some circles, but they certainly give a great ROI for corner cases.
 I like [Unity][2] for embedded projects.